Teenlife

 High School: Doctor or Scientist

 Fast forward to high school.
-Fortunately, Emma recognizes she has infinitely more options than pop star and Olympic athlete.
+Fortunately, Emma recognizes she has infinitely more options than a pop star and Olympic athlete.
 She is well aware that her interests, native talents, and values should drive her career direction.
-But, like most seventeen year olds, she is aware of only the “big” name careers such as doctor, medical researcher, lawyer, and teacher…And she isn’t even quite sure what medical researchers do.
+But, like most seventeen-year-olds, she is aware of only the “big” name careers such as a doctor, medical researcher, lawyer, and teacher…And she isn’t even quite sure what medical researchers do.
 Neither am I.

 College and Beyond

-So, as a parent, I am encouraging and helping Emma investigate internship opportunities and talk to people who are in careers that would leverage her love of science and math.
-She is not only talking to them about their careers, but also about their course of study in college, so when she starts college next school year, she enters with her eyes open to some of the possibilities ahead of her.
+So, as a parent, I am encouraging and helping Emma investigate internship opportunities and talk to people in careers that would leverage her love of science and math.
+She is talking to them not only about their careers but also about their course of study in college, so when she starts college next school year, she enters with her eyes open to some of the possibilities ahead of her.

 I also know that career counselors and aptitude tests could be a helpful next step.
-In fact, years ago right after graduating from college I worked at General Electric in their two-year on-the-job marketing training program and GE had all trainees take personality and aptitude type tests to help us refine our career direction and to understand how personality types influence our interactions in the workplace.
+Years ago, right after graduating from college, I worked at General Electric in their two-year on-the-job marketing training program, and GE had all trainees take personality and aptitude type tests to help us refine our career direction and to understand how personality types influence our interactions in the workplace.
 I remember the Johnson O’Connor aptitude test and the Myers & Briggs Personality Type test, both of which are available today through career consultants and online, and I remember learning “aha” insights that still ring true today.

 [Find an independent career counselor for your teen.]